Dmorrel7/Urban-Octo-Telegram/Horiseon-Challenge-main/README.md

 Labeled different sections of css to what they are directed towards.
 Took all of the . out of the header since its an element and not a class anymore.
 In the Benefits and Contents section refactored a lot of CSS that was the same into small bits of code and moved them around as needed.
+Took all of the . out of footer since it is now an elemnt not a class